Nurse-Family Partnership Impact Evaluation in South Carolina (NFP)

 Having a subsequent birth within the first 24 months of the index birth

-24 months; vital records
+Within 24 months after index birth; vital records

-Inter-birth interval
+Inter-birth Interval

-Time Frame: 60 months; vital records
+Time Frame: 60 months after index birth; vital records

 Continuous measure of inter-birth interval

-60 months; vital records
+60 months after index birth; vital records

-6 weeks postpartum; Medicaid claims, hospital discharge
+Within 6 weeks after index birth; Medicaid claims, hospital discharge

 Received implant, IPP-LARC, LARC, or sterilization and moderately effective contraception to include path, ring, diaphragm, injectables and contraceptive pills

-12 months postpartum; Medicaid claims, hospital discharge
+Within 12 months after index birth; Medicaid claims, hospital discharge

-12 months postpartum; Medicaid claims, hospital discharge
+Within 12 months after index birth; Medicaid claims, hospital discharge

 Months from pregnancy to first take up of family planning counseling or service

-24 months postpartum; Medicaid claims, hospital discharge
+Within 24 months after index birth; Medicaid claims, hospital discharge

 Months from discharge to first take up of highly effective contraceptive method (include implant, IPP-LARC, LARC, or sterilization)

-24 months postpartum; Medicaid claims, hospital discharge
+Within 24 months after index birth; Medicaid claims, hospital discharge

-Time Frame: During pregnancy, assessed up to 42 weeks; South Carolina Department of Social Services data and birth certificate data respectively
+Time Frame: During index pregnancy, assessed up to 42 weeks; South Carolina Department of Social Services data and birth certificate data respectively

-During pregnancy, assessed up to 42 weeks; South Carolina Department of Social Services data and birth certificate data respectively
+During index pregnancy, assessed up to 42 weeks; South Carolina Department of Social Services data and birth certificate data respectively

 Total months receiving Supplemental Nutrition Assistance Program or Temporary Assistance for Needy Families

-Measure of SNAP or TANF benefit churn
+Number of Participants With SNAP or TANF Benefit Churn

 Receiving Supplemental Nutrition Assistance Program or Temporary Assistance for Needy Families at any time during a given year and having experienced at least one break in participation of four months or less that started and/or ended during the year